School Library Media Specialist, Graduate Certificate - Cross Endorsement

 - The Online Graduate Application can be found at: http://southernct.edu/gradadmissions/graduate-application.html

-- In addition to the Graduate Application, candidates need to create an additional admission account at the School of Education portal, found at:https://southernct.tk20.com/
+- In addition to the Graduate Application, candidates need to create an additional admission account at the College of Education portal, found at:https://southernct.tk20.com/

 b) Submission of the required documentation

 Complete applications must include the following materials: